Healing

 After a few days of meditation in a safe place, you can think positive truthful self-talk in public... rather quickly.
 Or if alone, verbalize it.
 Basically accepting the fear awareness, thinking about what you learned, and letting it go.
 Do this every day for a month and you will start to "forget" about your fears.
 When you remember, it may trigger anxiety.
 Don't feel bad, that is to be expected.
 Just keep the positive self-talk going during the day and positive meditation at night.
 You will find longer times of "forgetting" and it will slowly go away for good.
 It may take months or years, it all is up to how consistent you are with retraining your subconscious.
 But this absolutely works.

-• Name
+- Name

 John 14:27

-Type
+- Type

-Scripture
+- Scripture

-Description
+- Description

-This scripture in John 14 has a special place in my heart.
+This scripture from John 14 has a special place in my heart.
 At my lowest point with anxiety, I read that scripture, and it gave me hope for the first time.
 Felt like healing water to my soul.
 I knew I was not alone.
 And neither are you.

 Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.

-• Name
+- Name

 Native American tale

-Type
+- Type

-Quote
+- Quote

-Description
+- Description

 An old Native American tale talks about how buffaloes and cows differ in how they handle approaching storms.
 Cows try to run away from the storms, which means they spend more time with the storm causing long-lasting suffering.
 Buffaloes turn and run fearlessly straight through the storm, lessening the time they spend in it and the pain they suffer.
 The buffalo approach reminds us to confront challenges head-on with courage and perseverance.
 Turn trials into opportunities for growth, instead of stumbling blocks.
 The storm will pass, and you will be stronger for it.